 It soon became clear why: the town did not, in fact, have finances.
 The Christian Catholic Apostolic Church, Zion City, and the Zion City Bank were, in fact, basically just one giant slush fund for the personal use of John Alexander Dowie.
-And he was anxious someone would find that out.
+And he was worried that someone would find that out.

 Dowie had been misappropriating funds for his own personal use for years, moving money around to cover any shortfalls, and cooking the books if anyone ever started asking questions.
 He’d taken some $2.5 million for his own personal use, including some $65,000 he’d pulled from the Zion City Bank on its very first day of operation.
 That money went towards his increasingly elaborate ceremonial robes; lavish furnishings for his mansion in Zion City; the purchase and maintenance of a summer house in White Lake, Michigan; art, books, and more.
 Whenever he traveled, enjoyed a private train, deluxe hotels, and the finest food.

-Even setting aside his embezzlement, Dowie had been frittering away the Church’s money for years.
+Even setting aside his embezzlement, Dowie had been frittering away the Church’s money on frivolous pursuits for years.
 His attempt to storm New York City in October 1903 had cost the some $300,000 and his 1904 World Tour had cost them even more, without a single convert to show for his efforts.

 In April, Voliva and the other Church overseers gave the faithful an ultimatum.
 The time had come to choose between Dowie or Zion.